MooersLab/pymolsnips/README.md

 <summary><b>Making a pymol.python kernel for JupyterLab and Jupyter Notebook</b></summary>

 The following Jupyter kernel will work for both the notebook and Jupyterlab.
-It is a simple javascript program.
+It is a simple JavaScript program.
 Make a directory called 'pymol.python' the folder `~/Library/jupyter/kernels` on a Mac.
 Paste the following code in new text file named `kernel.json`.
 If needed, adjust the path to the Python interpreter inside of the PyMOL.app.